Information Age: 1989–2005: Invention of the World Wide Web, mainstreaming of the Internet, Web 1.0

 Tim Berners-Lee invented the World Wide Web in 1989.
-The "Web 1.0 era" ended in 2005, coinciding with the development of further advanced technologies during the start of the 21st century.
+The "Web 1.0 era" ended in 2005, coinciding with the development of further advanced technologies at the beginning of the 21st century.

-The first public digital HDTV broadcast was of the 1990 World Cup that June; it was played in 10 theaters in Spain and Italy.
+The first public digital HDTV broadcast was of the 1990 FIFA World Cup that June; it was played in 10 theaters in Spain and Italy.
 However, HDTV did not become a standard until the mid-2000s outside Japan.

 The World Wide Web became publicly accessible in 1991, which had been available only to government and universities.
-In 1993 Marc Andreessen and Eric Bina introduced Mosaic, the first web browser capable of displaying inline images and the basis for later browsers such as Netscape Navigator and Internet Explorer.
+In 1993, Marc Andreessen and Eric Bina introduced Mosaic, the first web browser capable of displaying inline images and the basis for later browsers such as Netscape Navigator and Internet Explorer.
 Stanford Federal Credit Union was the first financial institution to offer online internet banking services to all of its members in October 1994.
-In 1996 OP Financial Group, also a cooperative bank, became the second online bank in the world and the first in Europe.
-The Internet expanded quickly, and by 1996, it was part of mass culture and many businesses listed websites in their ads.
-By 1999, almost every country had a connection, and nearly half of Americans and people in several other countries used the Internet on a regular basis.
-However throughout the 1990s, "getting online" entailed complicated configuration, and dial-up was the only connection type affordable by individual users; the present day mass Internet culture was not possible.
+In 1996, OP Financial Group, also a cooperative bank, became the second online bank in the world and the first in Europe.
+The Internet expanded rapidly worldwide, and by 1996, it was part of mass culture, with many businesses listing websites in their ads.
+By 1999, almost every country had a connection, and nearly half of Americans and people in several other countries used the internet on a regular basis.
+However, throughout the 1990s, "getting online" entailed complicated configuration, and dial-up was the only connection type affordable by individual users; the present-day mass internet culture was not possible.

 In 1989, about 15% of all households in the United States owned a personal computer.

 For households with children, nearly 30% owned a computer in 1989, and in 2000, 65% owned one.

 Cell phones became as ubiquitous as computers by the early 2000s, with movie theaters beginning to show ads telling people to silence their phones.
 They also became much more advanced than phones of the 1990s, most of which only took calls or at most allowed for the playing of simple games.

-Text messaging became widely used in the late 1990s worldwide, except for in the United States of America where text messaging didn't become commonplace till the early 2000s.
+Text messaging became widely used worldwide in the late 1990s, except in the United States, where it didn't become commonplace until the early 2000s.

-The digital revolution became truly global in this time as well – after revolutionizing society in the developed world in the 1990s, the digital revolution spread to the masses in the developing world in the 2000s.
+The digital revolution became truly global at this time as well – after revolutionizing society in the developed world in the 1990s, the digital revolution spread to the masses in the developing world in the 2000s.

-By 2000, a majority of U.S. households had at least one personal computer and internet access the following year.
+By 2000, the majority of U.S. households had at least one personal computer and internet access the following year.
 In 2002, a majority of U.S. survey respondents reported having a mobile phone.